notiz-dev/ngx-markdoc/src/assets/md/docs/installation.md

 ---
 title: Installation
-description: How to install ngx-markdoc.
+description: How to install @notiz/ngx-markdoc.
 ---

 Install `@notiz/ngx-markdoc` and all `peerDependencies`: